while-basic/portfolio-scratch/README.md

 1. Configure environment variables in your hosting platform
 2. Set up the necessary database connections
 3. Update the deployment settings as needed

+## AI TODO

+JavaScript Optimization

+	6. Code Splitting:
+	•	Identify large JavaScript bundles and suggest splitting them into smaller chunks.
+	•	Remove unused imports and third-party libraries.
+	7. Tree Shaking:
+	•	Highlight modules that aren’t tree-shakable and suggest alternatives.
+	•	Eliminate dead code and report overly large components.

+API and Backend Optimization

+	8. Supabase Optimizations:
+	•	Inspect API calls for inefficiencies and batch requests where possible.
+	•	Verify Supabase tables have proper indexes for faster queries.
+	•	Recommend caching strategies for frequently-accessed data.
+	•	Propose Supabase Edge Functions for performance-critical API calls.
+	9. Data Fetching:
+	•	Flag API requests in components and check if they can use getServerSideProps or getStaticProps for better performance.
+	•	Enable caching using Next.js revalidate where appropriate.

+Build and Deployment

+	10. Compression and Minification:
+	•	Ensure JavaScript and CSS minification is enabled in next.config.js.
+	•	Verify Brotli or gzip compression is active for Vercel deployment.
+	11. CDN:
+	•	Confirm all static files in the public/ directory are served via the Vercel CDN.

+Lazy Loading and Prefetching

+	12. Lazy Load Components:
+	•	Identify and refactor non-critical components and assets to load lazily.
+	•	Ensure images, scripts, and iframes use lazy loading.
+	13. Link Prefetching:
+	•	Add or verify prefetch for Next.js Link components to pre-load page data when links are hovered.

+Monitoring and Analytics

+	14. Lighthouse:
+	•	Schedule automated performance audits and highlight areas needing improvement.
+	•	Monitor metrics such as Largest Contentful Paint (LCP) and Time to Interactive (TTI).
+	15. Vercel Analytics:
+	•	Inspect real-time performance logs and suggest actionable improvements.
+	16. Supabase Metrics:
+	•	Review API and database query performance regularly.
+Report slow queries for optimization.

+Execution Workflow

+	•	Continuously run the above optimizations during development and build processes.
+	•	Provide warnings for detected inefficiencies and suggest automated fixes where applicable.
+	•	Flag code that introduces performance regressions after new commits.